Architect · Interior Designer · Visualizer

 blending photography and architecture into a cohesive visual narrative

-This project explored the creation of an atmospheric environment through the combination of photography and AI-generated elements.
+This project explored the creation of an atmospheric environment through the combination of photography, composition, and digital image-making.

 The task was to construct a believable scene by working with a base image as a foundation for perspective, light, and spatial context.
 I selected a landscape from Pexels, depicting the Seven Sisters cliffs along the English Channel, drawn to its strong natural character and quiet atmosphere.